 This law lets you file your petition for name change with the court.
 The process is outlined in Rule 103 of the Rules of Court.

 Note: You can change not just your first name, but your surname as well.
-The Supreme Court has previously ruled that children can use the surname of their mother instead of their father.
-Another case lists down some recognized grounds for change of name.It's currently improbable without a change in the law.
+The Supreme Court has previously ruled that children can use the surname of their motherπ instead of their father.
+Another case lists down some recognized groundsπ for change of name.It's currently improbable without a change in the law or a challenge of the Silverio ruling.
 In 2002, Mely Silverio, a trans woman, petitioned to change her first name and gender marker.
 While she was initially successful and her petition granted by the trail court, but the Office of the Solicitor General (OSG) filed a petition for review of the lower court's decision.
 Ultimately, the Supreme Court ruled that you can't change your name or gender marker on the basis of sex reassignment or equity.
 You can read about her case here: G.R.
-No. 174689 - Silverio vs Republic - October 19, 2007
+No. 174689 - Silverio vs Republic - October 19, 2007π